 7. Hold "myTIPreport rounds" early on in the implementation process.
 Having a persistent reminder is another way to generate participation.
 Some programs have been successful tasking their administrators to chase program members down once a week and remind them to have a myTIPreport interaction.

-9. Have your CCC members server as "myTIPreport Champions" and be leaders in driving participation.
+9. Have your CCC members serve as "myTIPreport Champions" and be leaders in driving participation.
 This has the added benefit of making their job easier during the May/June milestone assessment period.

 10. Learn from your teachers and learners who are using myTIPreport regularly.
 You never know what is going to work for different people.
 Find out what is motivating your top participants and see if there are ways you can use that information to encourage others.